chrisyco/duckshop/README.rst

 on-screen instructions to complete the link.
 Links are saved automatically, so you only need to connect it once.

+Chest linking uses the same permissions nodes as placing signs, so to link your own signs, you need the ``DuckShop.create.personal`` permission.

 .. note::
    If you have chest protection enabled and you've connected to a locked chest, it will fail only when you try to use the sign, not when you